infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - chore: add clear monitoring & cache calculation to optimize performance #500
 - refactor: optimizing the code #505
 - refactor: optimized the modification operation of the numeric input box #508
+- style: modify the style of the search input box #513
+- style: chat input icons show #515

 ## 0.4.0 (2025-04-27)